spiral/docs/components/entity.md

 ```

 ## Magic Methods
-In addition to getField/getField methods data entity exposes set of magic getters, setters and method to access your fields.
-For example you can read or write any entity value using `__get` or `__set` methods:
+In addition to getField/getField methods, data entity exposes set of magic getters, setters and method to access your fields.
+For example, you can read or write any entity value using the `__get` or `__set` methods:

 ```php
 $entity->name = 'new name';
 dump($entity->name->niceName());
 ```

-Besides that, entity will use [Doctrine Inflector] (https://github.com/doctrine/inflector) to create set of magic getter and setter methods (attention, this is not the same as getter/setter filters), as result you can access to your fields like that:
+Besides the above, entity will use the [Doctrine Inflector] (https://github.com/doctrine/inflector) to create a set of magic getter and setter methods (Attention, this is not the same as getter/setter filters).
+As a result, you can get access to your fields like this:

 ```php
 $entity->setName('new name');
 dump($entity->getName()->niceName());
 ```

-> Attention, DataEntity will convert all field names into camelCase notation, however ORM will use tableize form (field_name) based on set/get function name.
+> Attention, DataEntity will convert all field names into camelCase notation.
+However ORM will use tableize form (field_name) based on the set/get function name.

-In addtion to that, every data entity uses `getFields` method as source for array iterator, as result we can do something like that:
+In addition, every data entity uses the `getFields` method as  source for array iterator.
+As a result, we can do the following:

 ```php
 foreach ($entity as $field => $value) {